lexusian/gen_projects/README.md

 "A 3 for 2 deal on Unlimited 1GB Sims.
-So for example, if you buy 3 Unlimited 1GB Sims, you will pay the price of 2 only for the first month." instead of buying 3 Unlimited 1gb sims to avail to pay only for two then you change it to 4 by simply changing the ult_small_disc_count field and set it to 4.
+So for example, if you buy 3 Unlimited 1GB Sims, you will pay the price of 2 only for the first month." instead of buying 3 Unlimited 1gb sims just to avail to pay only for two , then you change whatever number you want by simply changing the ult_small_disc_count field and set it to 4.
+Same goes to other rules in other promotions.